pankaj10032/Cross-Lingual-and-Multilingual-Language-Modeling/README.md

 *Applications of cross lingual similarity*:- Cross-lingual text similarity has applications in information retrieval, document clustering, plagiarism detection, and machine translation evaluation

+**Cross lingual zero shot learning:-**
+Cross-lingual zero-shot learning is a challenging and advanced task in natural language processing (NLP) and machine learning.
+It involves training a model to perform a classification or prediction task in a target language without having access to any labeled data or training examples in that language.
+Instead, the model relies on its understanding of a source language and a mapping between source and target languages to make predictions.

+Source Language Knowledge: The model is first trained on a labeled dataset in a source language.
+It learns to understand and perform tasks in this source language effectively.

+Mapping or Alignment: In order to perform zero-shot learning in a target language, a mapping or alignment is established between the source and target languages.
+This mapping can be based on various linguistic features, such as word embeddings, language embeddings, or cross-lingual embeddings.
+It helps bridge the gap between the two languages and allows the model to transfer its knowledge.

+Zero-Shot Learning: With the mapping in place, the model can now be used to perform classification or prediction tasks in the target language without any labeled data from that language.
+Instead, it relies on its understanding of the source language and the alignment to make predictions.

+**Key techniques and considerations in cross-lingual zero-shot learning include:**

+Cross-Lingual Embeddings: Using pre-trained cross-lingual word embeddings or sentence embeddings can help establish a common representation space for multiple languages.

+Language Modeling: Pre-trained multilingual language models like mBERT or XLM-R can be fine-tuned for zero-shot learning in a target language.

+Knowledge Transfer: The model leverages its knowledge of the source language to make predictions in the target language.
+This transfer of knowledge can be based on shared concepts, word translations, or cross-lingual semantic information.